NewsRx/xBaseJ/README.md

 -

-To use this project as a Gradle dependency:
+This project can easily be used with Gradle, Maven, SBT, and Leiningen: https://jitpack.io/#NewsRxTech/xBaseJ/

+Example Gradle config:

 ```
 repositories {
   jcenter()